 In 1984, I took a month off for mental health reasons (the job was way too stressful) and spent most of that month in my garage doing a “freshen up”.
 The original paint was cracking and I wanted to upgrade the supsension, exhaust and put a new Windjammer IV faring on it.
 I loved the R90-S Smoke Silver paint scheme and had it repainted Smoke Silver (or at least a decent approximation).
 I took off the stock exhaust and mufflers and added a Luftmiester black chrome two into one exhaust with a little “throat” to it (aka, louder).
 I put on a “snow flake” cast front rim, braided steel brake line, /7 series black valve covers and spot painted the dings in the frame.
 I also replaced the handle bars which had a tweak from accident #1.
 The opportunity to just work at my own pace and think things through when I needed to without any time pressures was very relaxing.
-At the end of the month, both the Grey Ghost and I were refreshed.
+At the end of the month, both the Silver Ghost and I were refreshed.

 Several years later in the late 1980’s, I didn’t stop quick enough in traffic (accident #2) and rear ended the car in front of me.
 I wasn’t hurt and the car couldn’t have cared less, but I did shorten up the wheel base a tad.
 The bad news was the steering head was bent and likely the fork tubes as well.
 The good news was the bike was even more nimble with quicker steering in the corners and until now, I just let it go.

 “So, why restore it?”, I’ve been asked.
 I don’t have a logical answer.
 It just feels like the right thing to do.
 It’s a machine that has been in my garage or under my butt a large part of my life.
 I’ve learned a lot about motorcycles, and some about myself since I’ve owned it.
-Not to anthropomorphize about this, but “the grey ghost” is a good friend of mine and investing in a restoration seems like a logical next step in our relationship.
+Not to anthropomorphize about this, but “the Silver Ghost” is a good friend of mine and investing in a restoration seems like a logical next step in our relationship.

 Recently, I’ve been reading books and blogs about reconnecting the mind with the body and the brain research that demonstrates the intimate link between “hands-on” tinkering. brain plasticity and a sense of well being.
 Okay, I haven’t done much hands on for quite awhile.
 It’s time to do some tinkering and see how much plasticity this brain has left.